Sweet corn ice cream is weird.

 Working in batches, puree corn mixture in a blender until smooth.
 Return mixture to saucepan and bring to a simmer over medium heat.
 Remove from heat.

 Meanwhile, prepare an ice bath.
 Whisk together egg yolks and remaining 1/2 cup sugar in a medium bowl.
-Whisk 1 cup corn mixture into yolks, then return entire mixture to saucepan, whisking constantly.
+Whisk 1 cup corn mixture into yolks and sugar, then return yolk mixture to saucepan, whisking constantly.
 Cook over medium-low heat until custard thickens and can easily coat the back of the spoon, about 10 minutes.

 Strain custard through a fine sieve into a bowl, pressing down on solids; discard solids.
 Transfer bowl to ice-water bath, and refrigerate for 1 hour.